simul/simul.github.io/unrealengine/Troubleshooting.md

 * **How do I make the clouds appear less pixelated?**
 <br>Try lowering the downscale factor setting, in the details panel of the TrueSkySequenceActor.

+**Behaviour**

+* **On PS4 there is an apparent "trail" in the sky as the camera moves**
+<br>The Unreal Engine screen clear is faulty in some versions: the Hardware Clear option does not work.
+To fix this, go to Project Settings -> Rendering -> Optimization and change "Clear Scene" to "Clear at Far Plane".

 **The Sequencer and Sequences**